-“Stanley wasn’t getting what he wanted out of us.
-And rather than just talking and talking and doing retakes, he stopped everything and sent an assistant out to fetch a record and a record player.
+“Only genius I ever worked for,” Ireland recalled, a fact that was most obvious shooting the scene in question.
+“Rather than just talking and talking and doing retakes, he stopped everything and sent an assistant out to fetch a record and a record player.
 It was “Love for Three Oranges” (by Prokofiev).

 “And Woody?
 He’d never heard it.
 He wasn’t sure what he was supposed to get out of it and has a little panic, concern.